-Amy Pocino Kelly provides strategic, day-to-day guidance on employee benefits plan matters to plan sponsors, including public and private companies, tax-exempt organizations, and governmental employers.
-She counsels these clients on the design, governance, operation, and compliance of qualified and nonqualified retirement plans, equity and executive compensation arrangements, and welfare benefit plans.
+Amy Pocino Kelly is the deputy practice leader for the employee benefits and executive compensation practice.
+Amy’s practice focuses on providing solution-oriented and strategic day-to-day guidance on employee benefits plan matters to plan sponsors, including public and private companies, tax-exempt organizations, and governmental employers.
+She counsels clients on the design, governance, operation, and compliance of qualified and nonqualified retirement plans, equity and executive compensation arrangements, and welfare benefit plans.
 Amy also represents plan sponsors in audit and correction matters before the US Department of Labor (DOL) and the Internal Revenue Service (IRS).

 In addition, Amy counsels clients on plan governance and fiduciary obligations, including investment issues and prohibited transactions.
 To keep clients in compliance with US federal rules, she helps them identify and correct administration or document failures in accordance with the IRS Employee Plan Compliance Resolution System.
 She also guides them in analyzing and fixing fiduciary failures under the DOL’s voluntary correction program.